kishore8288/GROQ_streamlit_deploy/README.md

-# LLaMa3 deployment using Groq API
+# RAG deployment using Groq API
 It's a basic project of me.\
 My first project on LLM deployment\